E2E-AD/AD-MLP/README.md

   Two versions of evaluation metrics are provided: online and offline.
 The offline version uses pre-stored ground truth and is far faster than online one.
 The code defaults to offline.

 * Training:
-The code we use for training the model is located in the [Baidu Netdisk](https://pan.baidu.com/s/1IjN2pUUB35k2ScOitVsuGA?pwd=t4br).
-To use it, you need to refer to https://github.com/mit-han-lab/bevfusion to configure the nuscenes dataset and the environment.
-For convenience, we also upload the training code in pytorch/ folder.
-Start the training process with r1.py under the folder:
+We upload the training code in pytorch/ folder.
+Additional files required for training is in [Baidu Netdisk](https://pan.baidu.com/s/1dv7pyrPKdh-g-3rLOqwCRQ?pwd=yvu6).
+Start the training process with train.py under the folder:
   ```
   python train.py
   ```